 Kentucky Rural Water Association Executive Director Scott Young shared, “It is critical and more evident with the pandemic that our water resources continue to be a focus across the state.
 Kentucky Rural Water Association partners with water and wastewater utilities across the state to help them protect and manage this valuable resource.
 We continue to make great strides.”

 “Warren Water is honored to join the Value of Water Coalition and Kentucky’s Water Resources Board and hundreds of other organizations around the country who are participating in the ninth annual Imagine a Day Without Water.
 A day without water would be a public health and safety crisis.
 The fight against viruses would seem impossible.
 It means no water to wash your hands, shower or flush the toilet, no water to drink or cook with, and no water to do laundry or dishes.
 A single nationwide day without water service would make it impossible for doctors, firefighters, and farmers to serve our communities,” stated Jacob Cuarta, WCWD general manager.
 “It’s great to see continued proactive steps for the future of water infrastructure at both the state and federal level.”

 About Warren County Water District

-Warren Water is a public water and wastewater utility serving more than 32,000 water and 9,000 wastewater customers throughout Warren County while providing operation and management services to Butler County Water System and Simpson County Water District.
+Warren Water is a public water and wastewater utility serving more than 34,000 water and over 9,000 wastewater customers throughout Warren County while providing operation and management services to Butler County Water System and Simpson County Water District.
 There are over 1,200 miles of water mains in the Warren Water service area, which spans 530 square miles.
 The Warren Water sewer system includes over 190 miles of sewer lines.
 For more information, visit www.warrenwater.com